hyang78227/RP-Conference-Shared/README.md

 - [RP_Make_SpecialAdmit_Demos.ipynb](Notebook/RP_Make_SpecialAdmit_Demos.ipynb)

   This script processes the California Department of Education (CDE) data, filters, and reshapes it for use in the dashboard.
 It includes steps for filtering by reporting categories and school names, as well as pivoting the data from long to wide format for easier analysis.

   **Processes California Department of Education (CDE) data:**
   - **Input:** Raw CDE datasets.
-  - **Steps:** Filtering by reporting categories, cleaning school names, and reshaping the data from long to wide format.
+  - **Steps:** Filtering by reporting categories and interested high schools, cleaning school names, and reshaping the data from long to wide format.
-  - **Output:** A pivoted dataset ready for dashboard visualization.
+  - **Output:** A pivoted dataset in Excel format, ready for dashboard visualization.

 ## Data Flow